kannans89/graphql-learning/14.ReactIntegration/react.md

 ## Setting up the Client

 Open a new terminal for client .
-The server terminal should be kep running before executing client application.
-React application will be running in port no 3000 and server application on port no 9000.
+The server terminal should be kept running before executing the client application.
+React application will be running on port number 3000 and server application on port number 9000.

 ### Step 1: Create a react project hello-world-client

-In the client termianl type the following command .
+In the client terminal type the following command .

 `npx create-react-app hello-world-client`